 The front end is all static HTML/CSS with at dash of JavaScript to

 load in new text snippets.
-The loadRandomUrl
+The loadRandomUrl function picks a random

 number in the range 1 - 100000, fetches the corresponding text snippet